Instructor: Dr. Manil Suri

 - Classwork (C) assignments will be introduced almost every class.
 These will generally be due by the end of the day.

 - The mid-term and final will both be open book, with access to any materials you want.
 See “Academic Conduct” below.
 The mid-term will be on Section A, after Spring Break.
-The final will be held on the appointed time according to the finals schedule (TBA).
+There will be two finals.
+The first “practice final” will be held in class on Mon, May 16.
+If you like the overall grade you get based on this, you don’t have to take the second “true” final, held on Mon May 23, from 6-8 in our classroom.
+If you DO take Final 2, then the best score out of the two finals will be used for your overall grade.

 Your overall grade will be based on the following formula: Homework: 30%, Classwork: 30%, Mid-term Test: 18%, Final: 22%.
 (Up to 5 points may be deducted from the “Classwork” category if you do not regularly attend and participate in lectures.)